kaaaxcreators/Discord-MusicBot/README.md

 Client ID and Client Secret are necessary for the Environment Variables

+A Track has to be in this format: `https://open.spotify.com/track/<anything>`

+A Playlist has to be in this format: `https://open.spotify.com/playlist/<anything>`

 ## 🌱 Environment Variables

 - `TOKEN`: Discord Bot Token